zhanzheng8585/Remote-Build-Server/Remote Build Server for C#/Readme.txt

- *  ¡°Clear¡± button is to clear selected files List<string>.
+ *   Clear button is to clear selected files List<string>.
  *
- *  ¡°Add library¡± button is to add test library into existing
+ *   Add library button is to add test library into existing
- *   BuildRequest, which is merge several xml files, Note that
+ *   BuildRequest, which is merge several XML files, Note that
- *   you must select xml files or it will crush!
+ *   you must select XML files or it will crush!
  *
- *  ¡°Create BuildRequest¡± button is to create a buildrequest
+ *   Create BuildRequest button is to create a buildrequest
- *   by selecting testcode and test drive files and csproj file for them.
+ *   by selecting testcode and test drive files and *.csproj file for them.
  *
  *
  *   Operations Instruction